MaksimLisovoi/crypto-currency-tracker/README.md

 ![Banner](./bannner-phone-book.jpg)

+crypto-currency-tracker
-Phone book app - is a simple web application, that allows you to store all your contacts in one place.
+ - is a simple web application, that fetch data from open API https://www.livecoinwatch.com/ and output it by MUI Table.

 ## Tecnologies

-This app was developed on Create react app, Redux toolkit, RTK query and Material UI for styles.
+This app was developed on Create react app, React Hooks and Material UI for styles.
-Backend - Node Js.